Embargo Act of 1807

+The Act's prohibition on imports protected nascent US domestic industries across the board, particularly the textile industry, marking the beginning of a United States manufacturing system, and reducing the nation's dependence upon imported manufactured goods.

-The embargo undermined American unity by provoking bitter protests, particularly in New England commercial centers.
+Americans opposed to the Act launched bitter protests, particularly in New England commercial centers.
 Support for the declining Federalist Party, which intensely opposed Jefferson, temporarily rebounded and drove electoral gains in 1808 (Senate and House).
-The embargo simultaneously undermined Americans' faith that their government could execute laws fairly and strengthened the European perception that the republican form of government was inept and ineffectual.

-Replacement legislation for the ineffective embargo was enacted on March 1, 1809, in the last days of Jefferson's presidency.
-Tensions with Britain continued to grow and eventually led to the War of 1812.
+In the waning days of Jefferson's presidency, the Non-Intercourse Act lifted all embargoes on American shipping except cargoes bound for Britain or France.
+Enacted March 1, 1809, that law exacerbated tensions with Britain, eventually leading to the War of 1812.

 Background

-After the short truce in 1802–1803, the European wars resumed and continued until the defeat of Napoleon Bonaparte in 1814.
-The war caused American relations with both Britain and France to deteriorate rapidly.
+After a short truce between the French Revolutionary Wars and the Napoleonic Wars during 1802–1803, the European conflicts resumed and continued until the defeat of Napoleon Bonaparte in 1814.
+The wars caused American relations with both Britain and France to deteriorate rapidly.
 There was grave risk of war with one or the other.
 With Britain supreme on the sea and France on the land, the war developed into a struggle of blockade and counterblockade.
 The commercial war peaked in 1806 and 1807.
-Britain's Royal Navy shut down most European harbors to American ships unless they first traded through British ports.
-France declared a paper blockade of Britain but lacked a navy that could enforce it and seized American ships that obeyed British regulations.
-The Royal Navy needed large numbers of sailors, and was deeply angered at the American merchant fleet for being a haven for British deserters.
+The Royal Navy shut down most European harbors to American ships unless they first traded through British ports.
+France declared a paper blockade of Britain, but lacked a navy that could enforce it, and seized American ships that obeyed British regulations.
+The Royal Navy needed large numbers of sailors, and was deeply angered by the American merchant fleet as a haven for British deserters.